 - Be determined to ignore your smartphone and laptop as much as is humanly possible.
 Yes I snap pics and vids when I’m with my children and grandchildren, but most of the time we’re together, I work to keep my phone silenced and out of sight.
 Most of us are addicted to our devices in some way, and we must recognize the need for change.

 Thank you for reading, I’m truly honored.
-If you’d like to read more, subscribe for my updates and grab my TRANSFORMATIVE spring freebie, 7 Steps to Cure an Unhappy Kid and Revolutionize Your Home Life by clicking HERE.
+If you’d like to read more, subscribe for my updates and grab my free transformation tool, 7 Steps to Cure an Unhappy Kid and Revolutionize Your Home Life by clicking HERE.